Technology

 MipSalus has invented a platform technology that can be used to develop multiple medicinal products.
 The platform technology is based on a well-established technology, Molecular Imprinted Polymers.

 Molecular Imprinted Polymers, or MIPs, is a technology that produces antibody-like binding sites in a synthetic polymer.
-Due to the binding sites, MIP particles can be used to bind molecules like amino acids to which some people are intolerant and then transport them out of the body.
+Due to the binding sites, MIP particles can be used to bind molecules like amino acids to which some people are unable to metabolize and then transport them out of the body non-systemically via faeces.

 The antibody-like binding sites are the result of a process in which template molecules are added to a polymer matrix which then builds around the molecules.
 These are identical to the molecules which as they accumulate in the body cause a condition requiring treatment.